Malvin Gray Johnson: Career

-Malvin "was one of the most far-reaching and versatile artists of his period.
+Johnson "was one of the most far-reaching and versatile artists of his period.
 He drew upon many stylistic sources and demonstrated the disciplined learning necessary for high levels of creative expression...as he became familiar with the works of the Impressionists and the Cubists his artistic style changed."
 He is described as an artist "whose work reflects the complexities of the Harlem Renaissance at its pinnacle" despite spending little time with other African American artists during his time in Harlem.

 His work is often labeled as Symbolic Abstractionist, being one of the first African-American artists to paint in the Cubist style.
 He combined early modern styles with distinctly African American subjects, themes, and concerns to create "truly African American art.
 Elements of his art seem also to derive from studies of African sculpture, Harlem street life, and African Spirituals.
 He concerned himself with technical aspects of light, composition, and form, and a desire to express the experience of the spirituals in terms of abstract symbolism.
 His painting style is described as a modernist-inspired with vigorous brushwork, intense areas of color, flattened and angular forms, and a lack of painterly finish.
 Some of his critics admired how he explored African American subjects with authenticity and sincerity while others admonished his loose handling of paint and modernist sensibility.

-Like many other artists, Johnson worked on the Federal Arts Project during the Depression.
-His work was displayed in many of the Harmon Exhibits in 1929 and the early thirties.
+Like many other artists, Johnson worked on the New Deal art projects during the Depression.
+His work was displayed in many of the Harmon Exhibits in 1929 and the early 1930s.
 In 1931 some of his work was hung in the Anderson gallery and the following year, the Salon of America displayed several of his paintings.
 In 1928 he won a prize at a Harmon exhibition, and in 1929 he won the Otto H. Kahn prize of 250 dollars for painting.
 "Johnson's painting 'Swing Low, Sweet Chariot' was awarded the 1929 exhibition prize for best picture in the second Harmon group show."